How to Use Visa B2B Payment Controls

 • Get Notification History – Use this operation when you have configured notifications for cards and want to see the message level details.
 You can view the exact message shared with the configured contact via email and or SMS.
 For example, see message detail: “card xxxx was declined at merchant ABC for a purchase of $x.xx due to VPC rule abc.”

-• Get Transaction History – Use this operation to see the transaction decline details for all card accounts.
+• Get Transaction History – Use this operation to see the transaction decline details for the respective card account.
 There is no notification setup required to use this operation.
 It will provide the status of the transaction, merchant details, and the VPC reason the transaction was declined.

 Related Payment Needs